srmainwaring/asv_joy/README.md

 This is a Gazebo world plugin that maps joystick messages into command messages and publishes them to an Ignition transport topic.
-It's behaviour and usage are similar to the ROS [`teleop_twist_joy`](http://wiki.ros.org/teleop_twist_joy) package upon which it is based.
+It's behaviour and usage are similar to the ROS [`teleop_twist_joy`](http://wiki.ros.org/teleop_twist_joy) package on which it is based.

 ### Usage